turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 1 passing (10ms)
 ```

-Obviously this test isn't doing anything helpful, but we know our files are wired up ok.
+Obviously this test isn't doing anything helpful, but we know our files are wired up.
 Let's add some more interesting tests.
 Let's pretend we just received a spec, and the first iteration looks something like this:

 ```
 Iteration 1: